datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

   - "Why should I learn Python?"
 objectives:
 - Describe the purpose of the editor, console, help, variable explorer and file explorer panes in Spyder.
-- Organize files and directories for a set of analyses as a python/spyder project, and understand the purpose of the working directory.
+- Organize files and directories for a set of analyses as a python project, and understand the purpose of the working directory.
 - Know where to find help
 - Demonstrate how to provide sufficient information for troubleshooting with the python user community.
 keypoints:
 - python is an open source and platform independent programming language
 - the SciPy ecosystem for python provides the tools necessary for scientific computing
-- Spyder is a great IDE to code in and interact with python
+- Jupyter Notebook and the Spyder IDE are great tools to code in and interact with python
 - with its large community it is easy to find help in the internet
 ---